scottbennettislandtravel-star/aws-cloud-practitioner-portfolio/02 S3 Static Website/README.md

 ### Resolution
-The file was re-uploaded using the AWS CLI to ensure correct placement at the root of the bucket: aws s3 cp index.html s3://scott-s3-static-website-2026/index.html --content-type text/html After this, the object was successfully detected and the website loaded correctly.
+The file was re-uploaded using the AWS CLI to ensure correct placement at the root of the bucket: aws s3 cp index.html s3://scott-s3-static-website-2026/index.html --content-type text/html After this, the object was successfully detected, and the website loaded correctly.

 ### Key Learning
 - The AWS Management Console may not always reflect the exact state of resources